-The Group is currently evaluating the impact of the accounting policy amendments on the Group's consolidated financial statements.
+The Group is currently assessing the amendments impact on the consolidated financial statements.

 5. Financial Instruments

 The Group is exposed to a variety of financial risks from its operating activities: market risk (including currency risk, interest rate risk and the risk of fluctuation in the prices of commodities), credit risk, liquidity risk and operational risk.
 The overall risk management program considers the volatility of financial markets and seeks to minimize potential adverse effects on the Group's financial performance.
 The Group uses derivatives financial instruments to hedge certain risk exposures.